garretstuber/OHRBETS-GUI/OHRBETS_GUI_v2/README.md

 # Pavlovian Odor Conditioning System

 A complete system for running Pavlovian conditioning experiments with odor stimuli, including Arduino firmware for hardware control and a Python-based GUI for experiment control and data visualization.
+This system is part of the [OHRBETS (Open-Source Head-fixed Rodent Behavioral Experimental Training System)](https://github.com/agordonfennell/OHRBETS) platform, an open-source ecosystem of hardware and software for head-fixed behavior.

+This implementation is based on the work described in:
+> Gordon-Fennell, A., Barbakh, J. M., Utley, M. T., Singh, S., Bazzino, P., Gowrishankar, R., Bruchas, M. R., Roitman, M. F., & Stuber, G. D. (2023).
+An open-source platform for head-fixed operant and consummatory behavior. *eLife*, 12, e86183. [https://doi.org/10.7554/eLife.86183](https://elifesciences.org/articles/86183)

 ## Project Structure